IzzeddinAbunahla/STM32F070RB/README.md

 This means that the second code uses the definitions and declarations already provided in the header file, whereas in the first code, the required definitions and memory offsets are defined manually.
 This makes the second code more concise and readable compared to the first one, but at the same time, it relies on the header file to be present and up-to-date with the correct definitions.

-From this section to the end I will be using the HAL
+From this section to the end I will be using the HAL.

 <a name="3"/>
 ## LED toggle using Bit Set Reset Register (3_gpio_bsrr)
 The code performs the following tasks: